tdworowy/kindle_highlights/md/A_Philosophy_of_Software_Design_2nd_Edition_(Ousterhout_John_K_).md

       One of the most fundamental questions in software design is this: given two pieces of functionality, should they be implemented together in the same place, or should their implementations be separated?
 This question applies at all levels in a system, such as functions, methods, classes, and services.

+      length by itself is rarely a good reason for splitting up a method.
+In general, developers tend to break up methods too much.
+Splitting up a method introduces additional interfaces, which add to complexity.

+      Each method should do one thing and do it completely.

+      The exceptions thrown by a class are part of its interface; classes with lots of exceptions have complex interfaces, and they are shallower than classes with fewer exceptions.

+      Overall, the best way to reduce bugs is to make software simpler.

+      The overall idea behind comments is to capture information that was in the mind of the designer but couldn’t be represented in the code.

+      If the information in a comment is already obvious from the code next to the comment, then the comment isn’t helpful.
+One example of this is when the comment uses the same words that make up the name of the thing it is describing.

+      If you want code that presents good abstractions, you must document those abstractions with comments.

+      If interface comments must also describe the implementation, then the class or method is shallow.

+      The main goal of implementation comments is to help readers understand what the code is doing (not how it does it).

+      When choosing a name, the goal is to create an image in the mind of the reader about the nature of the thing being named.

+      Ideally, when you have finished with each change, the system will have the structure it would have had if you had designed it from the start with that change in mind.
+To achieve this goal, you must resist the

+      If you’re not making the design better, you are probably making it worse.

+      Another way of thinking about obviousness is in terms of information.
+If code is nonobvious, that usually means there is important information about the code that the reader does not have:

+      One of the most important elements of good software design is separating what matters from what doesn’t matter.

+      One way to emphasize is with prominence: important things should appear in places where they are more likely to be seen, such as interface documentation, names, or parameters to heavily used methods.
+Another way to emphasize is with repetition: key ideas appear over and over again.

+      A third way to emphasize is with centrality.
+The things that matter the most should be at the heart of the system, where they determine the structure of things around them.
+One example is the interface for device drivers in operating systems; this is a central idea because hundreds or thousands of drivers will depend on it.